 Program Overview

 Veterinary Technicians assist the Veterinarian in the medical care of animals.
-Duties include radiography (taking x-rays), nursing, dentistry, nutritional support, minor surgery and laboratory procedures for animals.
+Duties include radiography (taking x-rays), nursing, dentistry, nutritional support, surgical nursing and laboratory procedures for animals.
 This program will appeal to students with experience related to animals.
 They must have a strong background in science and math and good communication skills.
 Due to the physical demands of the job, they should also have the ability to lift and carry up to 25 kg.

 Program Highlights